allan-tulane/sp25-recitation-06-dylanmondrus/recitation-06.md

 .

 **6** When computing $F_n$, what is the maximum number of times that `fib_top_down(i)` will be called for any value $i$?
 Based on this, what is the **work** and **span** of this algorithm?
+The maximum number of times that fib_top_down will be called for any value i is 1.
+The work is O(n) and the span is O(n)

 **put answer in answers.md**
 .